 Micronutrients are the vitamins and minerals required by your body.
 Unlike macronutrients, you only need minuscule amounts of micronutrients to maintain good health.
 Micronutrients are essential to the production of enzymes, hormones, proteins, and other products created by your body.
-Some micronutrients have a specialized role, while others fulfill a broad range of functions.
+Some micronutrients have a specialized role, while others fulfil a broad range of functions.

 Micronutrients are incredibly important for health and wellness.
 Mineral deficiencies can have lasting, detrimental health consequences in children and adults of all ages.
 Unborn children and older adults are especially susceptible to micronutrient deficiencies, which is why many nutritional supplements are optimized for specific age groups and many staple foods, like flour, are fortified with vitamins and minerals.